Slow Horses (novel): Plot

 Realising what he's done, Moody returns to Slough House for supplies in preparation to go on the run.
 Louisa Guy and Min Harper return to work after hours for some private time together and rush to attack the masked intruder.
 Moody and Harper fall down the office stairs, where Moody dies instantly after breaking his neck on impact.
 When Jackson Lamb is alerted to the death of two of his crew in one night, he begins to piece together Taverner's meddling in his affairs.

 Hobden rushes to the house of Peter Judd, a conservative politician.
 While Judd is reluctant to help Hobden expose MI5's antics, Hobden threatens to release a compromising photo of a young Judd throwing a Nazi salute.

 Meanwhile, the kidnappers have discovered and killed the traitor within their ranks.
 After they change their plans and take their hostage on the road, Taverner begins to look to hide her involvement.
 She alerts people within MI5 that one of the kidnappers was a former Slow Horse and tries to pin the situation on Jackson Lamb.
-Lamb decides to break into the MI5 headquarters with Cartwright to find evidence and confront Taverner with proof she is framing the agents of Slough House.
+Lamb decides to break into the MI5 headquarters with Cartwright to find evidence and confront Taverner with proof she is framing the officers of Slough House.

 The other Slow Horses work to track down the van the kidnappers had hired.
-Working through the known aliases of the former Slough House agent who infiltrated the group, the Slow Horses find the booking.
+Working through the known aliases of the former Slough House officer who infiltrated the group, the Slow Horses find the booking.
 Roddy Ho works out how to hack the rental company's navigation system, and they alert the police of the forest where the kidnappers have stopped.
 The two remaining kidnappers in the meantime had begun to argue, disagreeing about actually killing Hassan.
 Hassan uses the opportunity to escape and hide in the forest, where he is saved by the police.

 In the days after, it is announced that Robert Hobden died in a hit-and-run accident, and Cartwright discovers all records of Sid Baker have been wiped from existence, her status now unknown.